-Helping to Understand RFI Filters
+Helping to Understand Radio Frequency Interference (RFI) Filters

 For anyone who isn’t well-versed in the area of radio frequency interference, we’ve put together a short list of definitions to help you out.
 If you come across a word whose meaning you don’t readily know while reading our product specifications, return to this page for some guidance.

 For those of you who know what you’re looking for and what the terms mean, have a look through our product catalog, and see if you can’t find the specifications you’re looking for.
 But don’t give up if it’s not there.
-At Curtis Industries, we make
+At Curtis Industries, we manufacture:

 to fit your exact needs and specifications.